NachtRaveVL/Simple-SolarTracker-Arduino/README.md

 ### Event Logging & Data Publishing

-The controller can, after initialization, be set to produce logs and data files that can be further used by other applications.
-Log entries are timestamped and can keep track of when offsets are performed, when voltage spikes/drops, etc., while data files can be read into plotting applications or exported to a database for further processing.
-The passed file prefix is typically the subfolder that such files should reside under and is appended with the year, month, and date (in YYMMDD format).
+After initialization, the controller can write timestamped system logs and sensor data for external analysis.
+Log entries record controller events, while data files can be imported into plotting tools or databases.
+File prefixes are typically used as subfolders and are appended with the date in `YYMMDD` format.

-Note: You can also get the same logging output sent to the Serial device by defining `HELIO_ENABLE_DEBUG_OUTPUT`, described above in Header Defines.
+Serial logging output can also be enabled with `HELIO_ENABLE_DEBUG_OUTPUT`, described above under Header Defines.

-Note: Files on FAT32-based SD cards are limited to 8 character file/folder names and a 3 character extension.
+FAT32-based SD cards use 8.3 filenames, limiting file/folder names to eight characters plus a three-character extension.

 From Helioduino.h, in class Helioduino:
 ```Arduino